 The researchers contend that: “What is needed is systems-level thinking about what is truly adaptive for society, and research on the dynamics that lead people to change entire systems through transformational actions and on barriers that keep people from embracing transformative efforts.”

-Transformational change is the key that will make society climate-resilient in the face of increasing climate change threats, Roby Wilson, lead author of the paper, says.
+Roby Wilson, the lead author of the paper, says transformational change is the key to making society climate-resilient in the face of increasing climate change threats.

-One example that Wilson gave is in addressing sea-level rise.
-He said that instead of municipalities building flood walls, move people and valuables to higher ground and leave to insurance to deal with the problem as it comes, decision-makers could look at the big picture and clarify where the coastal communities should live at all.
+Wilson gave one example of addressing sea-level rise.
+He said that instead of municipalities building flood walls, moving people and valuables to higher ground, and leaving the problem to insurance to deal with, decision-makers could look at the big picture and clarify where coastal communities should live.

 Robyn S. Wilson, Atar Herziger, Matthew Hamilton, Jeremy S. Brooks.
 From incremental to transformative adaptation in individual responses to climate-exacerbated hazards.
 Nature Climate Change, 2020; DOI: 10.1038/s41558-020-0691-6